-Additional in vitro assays have been described to evaluate insertional events in murine cells upon transduction with retroviral or lentiviral vectors.
-These include a double-negative 2 (DN2; CD4-CD8- CD44+ CD25+) arrest during T cell differentiation assay and an interleukin 3 (IL-3)-independency assay.
-This group is unaware whether these assays have been used for regulatory purposes.
+Additional in vitro assays have been described to evaluate insertional events in murine cells upon transduction with RV or LV vectors.
+These include a double-negative 2 (DN2; CD4-CD8- CD44+ CD25+) arrest during T cell differentiation assay and an interleukin 3 (IL-3)-independence assay.^{65,66} This group is unaware whether these assays have been used for regulatory purposes.

-These in vitro tools are informative of mutagenic risk of GTs utilizing integrating lentiviral and retroviral vectors and could potentially be used for DNA transposons, but they have not been optimized nor used for evaluation of rAAVs.
+These in vitro tools are informative of mutagenic risk of GTs utilizing integrating LV and RV vectors and could potentially be used for DNA transposons, but they have not been optimized nor used for evaluation of rAAVs.
 However, concerns also remain, for example, that mouse surrogates may have limited predictivity where the risk arises from a human sequence and/or is species-specific.
-It is also unclear if the use of cells from diseased animal models could improve human translation; though unpublished IVIM and SAGA data from specific animal disease models (e.g., recombination-activating 1 (Rag1), Rag2 knockouts) and tumour-prone models (e.g. cyclin-dependent kinase inhibitor 2A (Cdkn2a) knockout) have not demonstrated a superior translation compared to cells from wild-type animals.
-However, in the case of Rag1 and Rag2 knockout cells, this was due to poor cell growth and viability compared to wild-type cells; whereas in the case of Cdkn2a knockout cells excess proliferation of mock treated cells reduced the sensitivity to any further proliferative effects (personal communication from Dr. Rothe and Prof. Schambach).
+It is also unclear if the use of cells from diseased animal models could improve human translation, although unpublished IVIM and SAGA data from specific animal disease models (e.g., recombination-activating 1 (Rag1), Rag2 knockouts) and tumor-prone models (e.g., cyclin-dependent kinase inhibitor 2A (Cdkn2a) knockout) have not demonstrated a superior translation compared with cells from wild-type animals.
+However, in the case of Rag1 and Rag2 knockout cells, this was due to poor cell growth and viability compared with wild-type cells; whereas, in the case of Cdkn2a knockout cells, excess proliferation of mock-treated cells reduced the sensitivity to any further proliferative effects (personal communication from Dr. Rothe and Prof. Schambach).

-In vitro assays using human cells:
+In vitro assays using human cells

-A variety of human cell-based in vitro assays have also been described (Table 2): hInGeTox assay, Jurkat based assay, IL-2 independent growth assay, soft agar colony forming assay (SACF), growth in low attachment assay (GILA), and long-term adverse treatment effect assay (LATE).67-71 SACF, GILA and LATE have been recently proposed for CRISPR/Cas9 induced transformation evaluation; however, their utility for viral and transposon-based GT products remains to be assessed.
-The IL-2 independent growth assay has been used for genetically modified T cells, but its value is debated because of the limited predictivity, linked to the lack of appropriate controls and assays standardisation. hInGeTox is a new assay based on iPSC and iPSC-derived hepatocytes that combines phenotypic and molecular endpoints, however more published data are required to evaluate its predictivity.
+A variety of human cell-based in vitro assays have also been described (Table 2): hInGeTox assay, Jurkat-based assay, IL-2-independence growth assay, soft agar colony forming assay, growth in low-attachment assay, and longterm adverse treatment effect assay.^{67-71} Soft agar colony forming assay, growth in low-attachment assay, and longterm adverse treatment effect assay have been recently proposed for CRISPR-Cas9-induced transformation evaluation; however, their utility for viral- and transposon-based GT products remains to be assessed.
+The IL-2-independence growth assay has been used for genetically modified T cells, but its value is debated because of the limited predictivity, linked to the lack of appropriate controls and assay standardization. hInGeTox is a new assay based on induced pluripotent stem cells (iPSC) and iPSC-derived hepatocytes that combines phenotypic and molecular endpoints, however, more published data are required to evaluate its predictivity.68